zaoyang/30-days-of-vue/day-22/day-22.md

 };
 ```

-I> For such a simple implementation like the application we intend to build, a Vuex store may not really be necessary.
-We don’t really need getters to directly return a state value and our action just simply commits to a mutation without any additional work.
+I> For such a simple implementation like the application we're building, a Vuex store may not _really_ be necessary.
+We don’t necessarily need getters to directly return a state value and our action just simply commits to a mutation without any additional work.
 The examples above are meant to show the direct difference in implementation between using Vuex or a simple global store to handle application state.

 With all the different store objects prepared, we can declare these objects within the `new Vuex.Store({}) constructor` to create our store instance.
 This makes our entire `src/store.js` file look like the following: